Call for an initial consultation

 Yes, a property and financial power of attorney agent can make limited monetary gifts on behalf of the donor to others.
 However, it’s important to remember that gifts must only be made if it is in the best interests of the donor and should be in line with the donor’s financial needs.
 So, the cost of the gift should be comfortably affordable and not impact the donor’s day-to-day needs.

-If you are a named power of attorney agent and are unsure about gifting money to yourself or others, then you should consult an experienced power of attorney solicitor, such as Graysons’ solicitors in Sheffield and Chesterfield.
+If you are a named power of attorney agent and are unsure about gifting money to yourself or others, then you should consult an experienced power of attorney solicitor, such as Graysons’ solicitors in Sheffield, Chesterfield and Hathersage.

 What is defined as a reasonable gift?